A new condition for the genericity of ergodic measures on Riemannian manifolds: Abstract

 \section{Abstract}

-This article investigates the genericity of ergodic probability measures for the geodesic flow on non-positively curved Riemannian manifolds.
-We demonstrate that the existence of an open isometric embedding of a product manifold with a factor isometric to $S^1$ implies that the closure of the set of ergodic measures does not encompass all invariant measures, thus the genericity of ergodic probability measures fails.
-Our findings notably provide an answer to an open question concerning a specific example of 3-manifold attributed to Heintze.
+This article investigates the genericity of ergodic probability measures for the geodesic flow on Riemannian manifolds.
+We demonstrate that if the metric splits as a product metric within a tubular neighborhood of a geodesically complete submanifold containing a closed geodesic, then the closure of the set of ergodic measures does not encompass all invariant probability measures.
+Our findings notably provide an answer to the question of genericity of ergodic measures concerning a specific example of 3-manifold introduced by Gromov.